On the Olympic large hill, European ski jumping hegemony was threatened

 Then the European came soaring down, words that line the history of the sport.

 Then Kobayashi had both a silver medal and an Olympics merely absolutely fantastic, himself the latest emblem of how Japan has ridden the unforgiving roads right into this Eurocentric sport ever since Yukio Kasaya won the normal hill as a hometown superman 50 years ago at Sapporo 1972.
-From there, Japan has accumulated 14 medals among men’s, women’s and team events, with two jumpers going gold-silver in a single Olympics: Kazvyoshi Funaki at Nagano 1998, and now Kobayashi right here.
+Since then, Japan has accumulated 13 more medals among men’s, women’s and team events, with two jumpers going gold-silver in a single Olympics: Kazuyoshi Funaki at Nagano 1998, and now Kobayashi right here.

 It’s no wonder that Noriaki Kasai, the jumper who competed in a can’t-be-true eight Olympics between 1992 and 2018, and who does TV commentary here, got quoted in the Japan Times saying that upon Kobayashi’s win in the normal hill, “I have shed all the tears I had in store; I’m super happy.”

-Of course, Europeans have 144 of the 159 medals ever awarded in the sport, the latest gold going to another member of the Norwegian Winter Olympics dynasty.
+Of course, Europeans have 143 of the 159 medals ever awarded in the sport, the latest gold going to another member of the Norwegian Winter Olympics dynasty.
 Lindvik’s final trip down the hill wrought a gasp from the sparse crowd of Chinese citizens swaying back and forth to music to stay maybe even almost warm.
-That jump covered 140 meters, adding to the 140.5 Lindvik recorded on the first, and when all the other scoring factors got computed, he had edged Kobayashi by going from a 147.0-144.8 deficit to a 296.1-292.8 win.
+That jump covered 140 meters, adding to the 140.5 Lindvik recorded on the first, and when all the other scoring factors got computed, he had edged Kobayashi, going from a 147.0-144.8 deficit to a 296.1-292.8 win.

-That, too, had significance, albeit nitpicky: It became Norway’s first gold in the large hill since 1964, which is saying something considering the Norwegians hogged the first six golds awarded from 1924-52, having invented the sport when a Norwegian dude named Ole Rye decided in 1808 that jumping off a mountain sounded sort of cool.
+That, too, had significance, albeit nitpicky: It became Norway’s first gold in the large hill since 1964, which is saying something considering the Norwegians hogged the first six golds awarded from 1924 to 1952, having invented the sport when a Norwegian dude named Olaf Rye decided in 1808 that jumping off a mountain sounded sort of cool.

-Kobayashi followed Lindvik to complete the program and tried to make up the deficit newly created, but his jump of 138.0 proved merely very, very good.
+Kobayashi followed Lindvik to complete the program and tried to make up the deficit newly created, but his jump of 138 meters proved merely very, very good.
 “In terms of my performance,” he said afterward, “it was a very good jump and Lindvik had such a great jump, so today I completely was defeated by Lindvik.”

 “It was very close between first and second,” Lindvik said.
 “It’s hard to say, to point out one thing that separates it.
 I don’t really know.
 It’s close.”

-Just three men have ever swept the normal hill (90 meters, 295.275 feet) and the large hill (120 meters, 393.7 feet) in one Olympics since the normal hill got added at Innsbruck 1964, and of course they’re all European: Finland’s Matti Nykanen at Calgary 1988, Switzerland’s Simon Ammann at Vancouver 2010 and Poland’s Kamil Stoch at Sochi 2014, with Stoch going ahead and winning the large hill again in 2018 and finishing fourth in the large hill on Saturday night here, just behind bronze medalist Karl Geiger of Germany.
+Just three men have ever swept the normal hill (90 meters, 295.3 feet) and the large hill (120 meters, 393.7 feet) in one Olympics since the normal hill was added at Innsbruck 1964, and of course they’re all European: Finland’s Matti Nykanen at Calgary 1988, Switzerland’s Simon Ammann at Salt Lake City 2002 and Vancouver 2010 and Poland’s Kamil Stoch at Sochi 2014, with Stoch going ahead and winning the large hill again in 2018 and finishing fourth in the large hill on Saturday night here, just behind bronze medalist Karl Geiger of Germany.

-Stoch smiled anyway upon completion of another go at it at 34, and soon came the first large-hill medal stand without him since way back in 2010.
-As the medalists stood and waved to receive their Olympic-mascot trinkets — the medal ceremony happens later — Kobayashi certainly didn’t look to have even one jot of disappointment as he answered his introduction with a high and sprightly hop onto the platform.
-He has won 26 World Cup events since his seventh-place finish at PyeongChang 2018, and his performance enticed enough that one might go ahead and look forward to Milano Cortina 2026 in Italy.
+Stoch smiled anyway upon completion of another go at it at 34, and soon came the first large hill medal stand without him since way back in 2010.
+As the medalists stood and waved to receive their Olympic mascot trinkets — the medal ceremony happens later — Kobayashi certainly didn’t look to have even one jot of disappointment as he answered his introduction with a high and sprightly hop onto the platform.
+He has won 26 World Cup events since his tenth-place finish at PyeongChang 2018, and his performance enticed enough that one might go ahead and look forward to Milano Cortina 2026 in Italy.

 “My thoughts and my mood were the same as usual” during the competition, he said.
 “I was so looking forward to jumping.”

-Of course, Lindvik, younger by two years, still will be 27 in Italy, and someone to watch as well, as when the great Ammann, nowadays 40, watched beside the hill and, according to a reporter in the news conference, noted it had been “again a young and wild one who wins.”
+Of course, Lindvik, younger by two years, still will be only 27 in Italy, and someone to watch as well, as when the great Ammann, nowadays 40, watched beside the hill and, according to a reporter in the news conference, noted it had been “again a young and wild one who wins.”
 Ammann was 20 when he up and stunned Salt Lake City in 2002, and 28 when he made North America his happy place again at Vancouver 2010 after a lull amid his career that made him say, “Now I’m back on top of the world.”

 “I always watched him on television when I was young,” said Lindvik, who remains young.
 “I saw him win the gold medal.
 Yeah, maybe I’m the new wild one.”